SparkPost/support-docs/support/tech-resources/deep-links-self-serve.md

 ## Setup requirements

 - Known URL path(s) that you want to deep link to your application.
     - When using SparkPost Click Tracking, you choose the Tracking Domain and the custom link sub-path, explained [here](#tracking).
+It's best to choose a subdomain (e.g. `track.example.com`), so that subdomain can be redirected, while your website uses your organizational domain.

 - Deep linking spec files hosted on your website or CDN, in the correct location for the devices to find.
-The spec file declares the identity of your app, and which URL paths lead to your app - described [here](#specfiles).
+The spec file declares the identity of your app, and which URL paths lead to your app - described [here](#spec-file).
+The spec files must be accessible via HTTPS.

 - A mobile app that is registered to handle incoming deep link requests - see [example code](#app-examples).